fishjtpcc1/javagae002/system-build.md

             do a first-time follow of resulting ce instances.jenkins-vm.extIP link in jenkins-vm:
         login as user:user pw:SECRETJPW
-        create new job with the jenkins-vm-job001 completion script // note jenkins will fail until clone is merged get JENKINSURL to complete vision
+        for each factory, create new job with the jenkins-vm-BRANCH-build completion script // note jenkins will fail until clone is merged get JENKINSURL to complete vision
     in local-terminal:
         clone template to local-terminal